Slip, trip and fall compensation claims Australia – know your rights.

 - Sport and recreation facilities including gyms, pools and water parks

 How long does it take to settle a slip and fall?

-Most slip and fall claims settle out of court and take around six months to resolve.
+Most slip and fall claims in Australia settle out of court and take around six months to resolve.
 If you’re unable to settle and you need to take court action to get compensation it can take considerably longer – often around 12-18 months.